-Funded by the United Jewish Community of MetroWest, the Lowenstein Fellowship awards one FEREP scholarship of up to $40,000.
-The recipient of a Lowenstein Fellowship agrees to complete his/her FEREP work commitment at the United Jewish Federation of MetroWest.
-To learn more about the United Jewish Community of MetroWest, please visit www.ujfmetrowest.org.
+Funded by the Jewish Federation of Greater MetroWest New Jersey, the Lowenstein Fellowship awards one FEREP scholarship of up to $40,000 over two years.
+The recipient of a Lowenstein Fellowship agrees to complete his/her FEREP work commitment at the Jewish Federation of Greater MetroWest New Jersey.
+To learn more about the Jewish Federation of Greater MetroWest New Jersey, please visit www.jfedgmw.org.

 Funded by the Greater Miami Jewish Federation, The Miami Fellowship awards one FEREP scholarship of up to $40,000.
 The recipient of the Fellowship agrees to complete his/her FEREP work commitment at the Greater Miami Jewish Federation.
 To learn more about the Greater Miami Jewish Federation, please visit www.jewishmiami.org.

 Looking for a job in The Jewish Federation system?
 Check out HotJobs for a list of exciting, open positions.

 Interested in completing your graduate education and becoming a top-notch professional in the Jewish Federation system?
 Apply for FEREP (The Federation Executive Recruitment and Education Program).